JesseVarGar/CMPS-3240-Hello-ARM/README.md

 ### Part 1 - Using GDB to View Contents of Registers

-The first 'Hello world!' in this class will not print a string at first.
-The idea of hello world is to view the output of a simple operation.
-However, with CPU architecture, we are operating at such an atomic level that we can view the effect our instructions are having on the registers themselves.
+The first "Hello, World!" in this class will not print a string at first.
+The idea of "Hello, World!" is to view the output of a simple operation.
+Yet, we are operating at an atomic level.
+We can view the effect our instructions are having on the registers themselves.
 Here is the first program we will consider:

 ```arm
 .text